-For the year ended December 31, 2012, the Company spent \$308,884 (comparative period - \$280,488) on its permit interests for interpretation studies of acquired data and the drilling of the Masse No.1 deep coring.
-The Company anticipates spending about \$230,000 (net of Squatex's share) for fiscal 2013 on further exploration work over Company target areas where conventional exploration is taking place.
+For the year ended December 31, 2013, the Company spent \$272,193 (comparative period - \$308,844) on its permit interests for interpretation studies of acquired data and the drilling of the Massé No.1 and Sayabec No.1 core holes.
+The Company anticipates spending about \$800,000 (net of Squatex's share) for fiscal 2014 on further exploration work over Company target areas where conventional exploration is taking place, subject to the Company completing an equity financing.
 Specifically, the Company will focus on areas not directly affected by Bill 18.
-This work will satisfy the Company's 2013 flow-through commitment.
-Due to sufficient aggregate historical expenditures, the Company is allowed but not required to incur further costs on its permits in fiscal 2013.
+Due to sufficient aggregate historical expenditures, the Company is allowed but not required to incur further costs on its permits in fiscal 2014.
 Bill 18, voted in June 2011 by the government of Québec, is extending the life of the Company's permits and exempting work obligations for up to an additional three years.
 The Company's discretionary exploration activities do have considerable scope for flexibility in terms of the amount and timing of exploration expenditure, and expenditures may be adjusted accordingly.